api-platform/demo/README.md

 $ git clone https://github.com/api-platform/demo.git

-# Create a user and a database in MySQL and enter the credentials during composer install
+# Create a user and a database in MySQL and enter the credentials into .env

-# Copy .env.dist to .env and custom the envrionment vars

 $ composer install